OXID-eSales/oxideshop-user-documentation/installation/new-installation/server-and-system-requirements.rst

 Composer
 --------

+* Composer 1 until OXID eShop 6.2.2
+* Composer 1 or 2 for OXID eShop 6.2.3 and 6.2.4
-* Composer
+* Composer 2 since OXID eShop 6.2.5

 Composer is required for the installation of OXID eShop and changes in autoloading of files (not at runtime).
-With OXID eShop 6.2.3 from November 2020, versions 1 and 2 of Composer are supported.
 The requirements for Composer can be found in `https://getcomposer.org/doc/00-intro.md#system-requirements <https://getcomposer.org/doc/00-intro.md#system-requirements>`_.

 OpenSSL
 -------